MazontheMoon/freeCodeCampDailyChallenge/README.md

 ## June

+### 9 - Roommates
+Given an array of people and their roommate group, return the room assignments for a hotel stay using the following rules:

+Each person has a name and a group property:
+[
+  { "name": "Alice", "group": "A" },
+  { "name": "Bob", "group": "B" },
+  { "name": "Carol", "group": "A" }
+]
+People can only share a room with someone from the same group and are paired in the order they are given.

+Return an array of strings with names separated by " and " for a shared room, and just the name for a solo room.
+Names must appear in the order they were paired.
+For the example above, return ["Alice and Carol", "Bob"].

 ### 8 - Jet Lagged
 Given a departure city, an arrival city, a flight duration in hours, and a direction of travel, return the number of jet lag hours the traveller is experiencing.